The Maltese is one of the oldest European toy breed dogs.

 The Maltese is susceptible to several health problems that commonly affect small breed dogs, such as:

-For example, food tends to be trapped between the teeth, causing plaque and tartar buildup which, overtime if left untreated, can result in periodontal disease such as gingivitis and periodontitis, as well as premature tooth loss.
+For example, food tends to be trapped between the teeth, causing plaque and tartar buildup which, if untreated, can result in periodontal disease such as gingivitis and periodontitis, as well as premature tooth loss.

 A hypoglycemic attack may happen without much warning, although sometimes a dog with low blood sugar level may show signs of lethargy, weakness, restlessness, and tremors.